eloquentanalytics/pyeloquent/README.md

 ### Aggregations and Metrics Matrix

 Apply a standard set of transformations, aggregations and metrics to the logical views to drive reporting and analytics.
-Future versions of Eloquent will include a way to specify non-default versions of these.

 ```bash
 > eloquent create matrix mysql